-So summer is definitely here, according to the outdoor thermometer that is currently reading 96.6 degrees.
+Crab and fish cupcakes are the cutest beach-themed treats.
+Summer is definitely here, according to the outdoor thermometer that is currently reading 96.6 degrees.
 I’m a mess in the heat.
 Crabby (oh, hey, that’s a good word considering this post), irritable, complainer of heat I am.
 Griper of A/C turned up too high.
 Groaner at the hair frizzing humidity, the sweat causing blazes, the… I could go on ’til Fall.
-So naturally, I need to make some gumdrop crab and fish cupcake toppers.
+So naturally, I need to make some gumdrop crab and fish cupcakes.

 Luckily, I’ll most definitely be escaping to the beach this summer.
 Also luckily, my family is from the New Jersey shore.
 No, not the Snooki, group house, beer pong, night clubbing shore (though the area is not without such things), but the lovely town of Sea Girt.
 While it has changed dramatically since I was a kid, what with the sky rocketing property values, cottages razed for lot-sized mansions, and the like, it’s still an oh so lovely town.
 Our roots run deep in this place, as my great grandfather was the lighthouse keeper.
 If you scroll down this page, my great grandfather is the man holding his cap, William Lake, and the boy with Edith is my grandfather, “Toots,” who would later rescue survivers of a fire that brought down a luxury liner, the Morro Castle, off the shore.
 (And you’ll recognize my name, or rather, my last name, as my brother is recognized, too.)